rgilman33/rgilman33.github.io/_posts/2021-04-13-consistency-III.markdown

 ![Consistency training basic setup](/assets/img/rudy_machine_learning_diagrams_03_500x.png)
 <span class="img_text"> Barlow Twins tries to maximize the correlation between positives and minimize it between negatives.
 Like NCE but correlation instead of similarity---I even reused the same sketch!</span>

-TODO(this is still a lot of pairwise calculations.
-Do we understand this right?)

 {% include ref.html key="barlow" text="Barlow Twins"%} encourages this decorrelation of negatives as a soft constraint, but you can also just do the decorrelation explicitly and manually like {% include ref.html key="whitening" text="Ermolov et al." %} This is called “whitening”.
 It’s like a supercharged batchnorm: instead of just normalizing along the batch dimension you also *decorrelate* along the batch dimension.
 This does explicitly what {% include ref.html key="barlow" text="Barlow Twins"%} trains indirectly.
 They pair this "negatives-scattering" effect with a `MSE` loss on the positives.